Assisted reproductive techniques involve manipulating sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.

 - Implanting the embryos in the woman’s uterus: One or a few of the resulting embryos are transferred from the culture dish into the woman’s uterus through the vagina.
 The number of embryos implanted is determined by the woman’s age and likelihood of response to treatment.

 More and more often, additional embryos are being frozen in liquid nitrogen to be used later if pregnancy does not occur.
-Also, practitioners are increasingly doing IVF using only one egg that develops normally during a menstrual cycle (that is, without using fertility drugs).
+Also, practitioners may try IVF using only one egg that develops normally during a menstrual cycle (that is, without using fertility drugs).

 The chances of having a baby with in vitro fertilization depend on many factors, but the woman’s age may be most important.